ivop/random6502/README.md

 ### Speed

-These times are in clock cycles.
+Times are in clock cycles.
 This includes the calling JSR instruction and the returning RTS instruction.

 ### Quality